Accelerated first-order methods for a class of semidefinite programs: Introduction

 More recently, \citet{wang2021implicit} make a connection between the GTRS and optimal FOMs for strongly convex minimax problems~\cite{nesterov2018lectures}.
-In the language of the current paper, \citet{wang2021implicit} assume strict complementarity between the SDP relaxation of the GTRS and its dual, and show how to construct a strongly convex reformulation of the GTRS using low-accuracy eigenvalue computations.
+The main algorithmic contributions in \cite{wang2021implicit} assume dual strict feasibility of the SDP relaxation and that the dual problem has a maximizer $\gamma^*$ in the interior of its domain.
+As a consequence, the quadratic function $q_\obj(x) + \gamma^* q_1(x)$ is strongly convex.
+Again, we may interpret this as a strict complementarity assumption. \citet{wang2021implicit} then show how to construct a strongly convex reformulation of the GTRS using low-accuracy eigenvalue computations.
 More concretely, they show how to construct $\tilde\gamma_-$ and $\tilde\gamma_+$ such that the minimax problem

 is strongly convex and has as its unique optimizer the optimizer of the underlying GTRS.
 The resulting strongly convex minimax problem is then solved via \cite[Algorithm 2.3.13]{nesterov2018lectures} to achieve a linear convergence rate.
 One may compare the strongly convex reformulation of the GTRS in \cite{wang2021implicit} with the more natural Lagrangian reformulation (through S-lemma):